apache/skywalking/docs/en/How-to-release.md

 ## Vote result mail
 Close the vote, if
-1. In 72 hours, you got the more than 3 (+1 binding), and more +1 than -1
+1. In 72 hours, you got the more than 3 (+1 binding), and no -1.
+Vote pass.
 1. Some reviewers found some serious mistakes in this release, the team decided to stop vote and prepare a new RC.

 Send a mail to `general@incubator.apache.org` about vote result and status.